bbauska/JS-Basics-Unlock/README.md

 they are invitations to ex• plore the limitless possibilities that JavaScript offers.

-Commencing with \"Basics of JavaScript\" is merely the first step into a broadere constantly changing universe ofdevelopment opportunities.
+Commencing with &quot;Basics of JavaScript&quot; is merely the first step into a broadere constantly changing universe ofdevelopment opportunities.
 The field ofJavaScript is vibrant, with new frameworks, libraries, and best practices emerging regularly We u_rge you to maintain a spirit of